Molina Healthcare forecasts weak 2013 on higher expenses

-Molina Healthcare Inc (MOH.N) forecast a full-year profit below market estimates, citing higher administrative expenses related to the Affordable Care Act and delays in patient enrollments due to the uncertainties in its rollout.
+Oct 30 Molina Healthcare Inc forecast a full-year profit below market estimates, citing higher administrative expenses related to the Affordable Care Act and delays in patient enrollments due to the uncertainties in its rollout.

 The company's shares fell about 8 percent in extended trading.